majvie/pong/README.md

 # pong
-Pong Clone on stm32 using a Nokia 5510 display
+Pong Clone on stm32 using a Nokia 5510 display and tilt sensors